 The project will result in an intellectual biography of Harrington, which will seek to demonstrate his significance not simply as a republican author, but as an innovative political thinker, religious controversialist and philosopher.
 The book will shed important new light on the nature of seventeenth-century English republicanism; the development of radical political and religious ideas in the 1650s; literary experimentation; the interrelationship between political, religious, scientific and philosophical ideas during the early-modern period; and the transition from the veneration of the ancients to the celebration of the moderns.

-In May 2018 I will be holding workshop at Newcastle's Literary and Philosophical Society exploring the relevance of early-modern political thought in the twenty-first century.
-Four expert speakers will examine seventeenth-century ideas four themes: popular mobilisation; toleration; environmentalism and exile and their potential relevance today.
+In May 2018 I held a workshop at Newcastle's Literary and Philosophical Society exploring the relevance of early-modern political thought in the twenty-first century.
+Four expert speakers examined four themes: popular mobilisation; toleration; environmentalism and exile.
+I have written a blogpost on the event.

 In July 2017 I led a workshop on the writing of early-modern intellectual biographies at Newcastle University.
 For more detail on that event you can read my blogpost on the subject.

 I am also currently part of a reading group at Newcastle University which is exploring the concept of civil religion.
 You can see the programme of the workshop we organised in September 2017 below.
 For more information about the project click here.